carpentries-incubator/geospatial-python/_episodes/05-access-data.md

 > In this exercise we put in practice all the skills we have learned in this episode to retrieve images from a different
 > mission: [Landsat 8](https://www.usgs.gov/landsat-missions/landsat-8).
 In particular, we browse images from the
 > [Harmonized Landsat Sentinel-2 (HLS) project](https://lpdaac.usgs.gov/products/hlsl30v002/), which provides images
-> from the two missions that have been made consistent with each other.
-The HLS catalog is indexed in the NASA Common
+> from NASA's Landsat 8 and ESA's Sentinel-2 that have been made consistent with each other.
+The HLS catalog is indexed
-> Metadata Repository (CMR) and it can be accessed from the STAC API endpoint at the following URL:
+> in the NASA Common Metadata Repository (CMR) and it can be accessed from the STAC API endpoint at the following URL:
 > `https://cmr.earthdata.nasa.gov/stac/LPCLOUD`.
 >
 > - Using `pystac_client`, search for all assets of the Landsat 8 collection (`HLSL30.v2.0`) from February to March